MDU-C2/MARC-HT25/media/Guide/Python/README.md

 In the installer check the box to add python to the PATH

-Next up is to set up a virtual python environment
+Next step is to set up a virtual python environment

 ```bash
 # Create a virtual environment with python 3.11 (Python 3.11 is needed for some libraries used)